Aug 15, 2024

 The key is figuring out how you can afford this special time without breaking your budget.

-Some couples even decide to register for cash specifically to help fund their honeymoon, or use credit card, hotel, and airline rewards to cover some of the costs and earn cashback to rebuild their savings.
-And you can always look for more affordable honeymoon destinations closer to home that still provide the shared adventure you want or book a shorter stay in a more exotic destination.
+Alternatively, you may decide to explore more affordable honeymoon destinations closer to home that still provide the shared adventure you want or book a shorter stay in a more exotic destination.

 If you’re still not sure how you can afford the kind of trip you’ve hoped for, another option is to use a personal loan to pay for your honeymoon.

-With a Discover personal loan you’ll get a fixed-rate loan that’s customized with a loan amount and repayment term that suit your needs.
+With a fixed-rate Discover® personal loan, you could get the money you need, up to $40,000, and a monthly repayment amount and term that suit your budget.
 Plus, there are no fees of any kind as long as you pay on time.
-And because a personal loan for wedding expenses is a flexible tool, you can use it for any number of wedding-related costs, including your honeymoon.
+And because a personal loan for wedding expenses is a flexible tool, you can use it for any number of wedding-related costs, in addition to your honeymoon.

 Interested in exploring how a personal loan could help?